 When the Château de Valençay transforms into a Venetian palace

-The Venice Carnival Weekend at the Château de Valençay is a festive and elegant event that transports visitors to the enchanting atmosphere of the Venetian carnival.
-For a spring weekend, 120 people in sumptuous Venetian costumes stroll through the castle's salons, staircases, and gardens, offering a fascinating visual spectacle.
-A grand procession is organized daily at 3 PM.
-On Saturday, the park remains open until 9 PM to extend the magic.
-Included in the castle entrance fee.
+The Venice Carnival Weekend at the Château de Valençay is a festive and elegant event that transports visitors into the enchanting atmosphere of the Venetian carnival.
+For a spring weekend, around 90 enthusiasts in sumptuous Venetian costumes, coming from all over France and Belgium, stroll through the castle's salons, staircases, and gardens, offering a fascinating visual spectacle.
+A grand procession is organized every day at 3 PM.
+On Saturday, the park remains open until 8 PM to extend the magic.
+Access to the event is included in the castle's usual entrance fee.

-The Château de Valençay is located in Valençay (36600), about 55 km north of Châteauroux.
+Château de Valençay is located in Valençay (36600), approximately 55 km north of Châteauroux.

 Château de Valençay: 02 54 00 10 66 — [email protected] — www.chateau-valencay.fr